-How to safely enable remote work by improving the resilience of your company with Microsoft Windows Virtual Desktop
+How to safely enable remote work by improving the resilience of your company with Azure Virtual Desktop

 The problems of companies when enabling remote work

 The arrival of COVID-19 has implied significant challenges of all kinds for companies, including those that involve adapting to a culture of decentralized collaboration and remote working that is here to stay.

 Organizations that already use cloud services such as Office 365, among many other advantages, have the possibility for their users to work from anywhere and from any device, but ... only with Office 365 applications.
 However, what about the security?
 What if users need to remotely access a corporate desktop application? (for example, a management application).
 What if they need to access files located on the company network from home?

 Until now, having a solution for employees to work from anywhere using company applications and accessing corporate information also sought to reduce the workload for IT, although in reality ... it entailed great complexity and assuming risks. in terms of cybersecurity among many other problems.

 Some of these complications that companies run into when implementing a "classic" solution (such as allowing users to remotely connect to physical office computers or enable a desktop infrastructure within their Datacenter), are:

 - Complex maintenance : If you have opted for a classic remote desktop solution, IT ends up suffering tedious maintenance due to the complexity of the infrastructure to be managed.

 - Insufficient infrastructures : The deployment gradually leads to discovering the physical limit of the organization's IT infrastructures, therefore having to acquire and deploy more assets (either personal computers or servers for the desktop service).